 How to Negotiate Salary for Your Next Career Move

-A salary negotiation can be an extremely difficult process, since it involves balancing what you believe you’re worth with the amount an employer believes they’ll be able to afford.
-However, if done correctly it can result in a positive experience for both the employer and employee, which results in a better salary for the employee as well as greater employees’ engagement in their jobs.
-Learn how to negotiate your salary with confidence.
+A salary negotiation is difficult to talk about, because it involves balancing what you consider your worth and what an employer thinks they can afford.
+But, if it’s done correctly, it can be positive for both parties that results in a better salary for the employee, as well as greater employee engagement in their work.
+Learn how to bargain your salary in confidence.

-- Before you negotiate your salary make sure you research market rates as well as industry standards to confirm that your salary offer is fair.
+- Before you negotiate your salary make sure you research market rates as well as industry standards to ensure that the salary you request is reasonable.

-- Find out information by socializing with colleagues, using websites like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.
+- Find out information by socializing with colleagues, using websites like LinkedIn Salary and Glassdoor, as well as reaching out to professional networks.

-- During the negotiation, you must be assertive and confident, yet flexible and open-minded.
-Bring out tangible results you’ve had in your previous positions.
+- During the negotiation, you must be confident and articulate but also flexible and open.
+You should highlight tangible results you achieved in your previous roles.

 Do your research

-Before you enter any salary negotiation, you need to conduct a thorough study of market rates and industry standards to ensure that your salary suggestion is realistic.
-Factors that might impact this include experience levels, the size of your company, and location (?).
-One great way to gather information is to network with colleagues and others within your area of work.
+Before you enter any negotiations regarding salary, it’s essential to conduct thorough research on the market and standards in the industry to ensure that your salary request is realistic.
+Factors that might impact the amount you are offered could be levels of experience levels, the size of your company and the location of the company. (?).
+Another great method to gather information is to network with colleagues or other professionals who are in the same area of work.

 Research Online

-Utilizing online resources such as [LinkedIn Salary] (https http://www. linkedin. www.linkedin.com/salary) and [GlassdoorGlassdoor (https http://www. glassdoor. com/Salaries/index. htm) you will get a an additional perspective on the salary range that benchmarking that companies offer for the exact job.
-This gives you an idea of current market rate and a few other facets of a job.
+With the help of some online resources, such as [LinkedIn Salary] (https http://www. linkedin. www.linkedin.com/salary) and [Glassdoorglassdoor (https http://www. glassdoor. com/Salaries/index. htm) you can obtain a more substantial approach towards the salary range that benchmarking companies pay for the same job.
+This will give you an idea of the current market rate and a few other facets of an employment.

 Create talking points

-Preparing for any negotiations is always a good time spent.
-You’ll be much more confident when presenting your case if you have a clear set of talk points that you have outlined ahead of time.
+The time spent in preparing for a negotiations is always a good time spent.
+You’ll feel much more confident in presenting your case if you are prepared with a specific outline of your talking points prior to the time.

-Here are some suggestions of what you might want to think about including in your salary negotiation:
+Here are a few examples of items you could consider to include in your salary negotiation:

 - Years of relevant experience